Dance and performance studies, Latin America, community dance, contemporary technique. On sabbatical 2022–23.

 Dance 481 - Independent Study

-One-half or full course for one semester.
+Variable (one-half or one)-unit semester course.
 Prerequisite: approval of instructor and division.